nsimmons/WhackATroll/README.md

 Tools
 ===========

 - IDE: I am using [WebStorm](http://www.jetbrains.com/webstorm/).
-The only part that isn't free (but soooo worth it).
+Only part that isn't free (but soooo worth it).
+- Testing: [jsTestDriver](http://code.google.com/p/js-test-driver/) integrated with RequireJS is used for running unit tests.

 Contributors
 ===========